 When KNG aggregates two or more client orders, the Firm's policy is for executed trades to be allocated to clients strictly on the basis of the order in which the client orders were received.
 In the event that multiple client orders are received at the same time and a complete execution of all relevant orders cannot be completed, this will be allocated on a pro-rata basis in accordance with the size of the order for each client, where this is practical.
-In the event of a non pro-rata allocation being made, for example due to a small execution size making this impractical, the reasons for this will be documented for record.
+In the event of a non pro-rata allocation being made, for example due to a small execution size making this impractical, the reasons for this must be documented for record.

-These procedures ensure that when the Firm aggregates client orders and subsequently allocates the executions, it does so consistently and in accordance with the FCA rules covering:
+These procedures ensure that when the Firm aggregates client orders and subsequently allocates the executions, it does so consistently:

-- Timely allocation: Allocation will be made promptly between each client account; - Fair allocation: All clients will receive the same executed price or a volume weighted average where there is a series of executions; - Re-allocation: Any errors in allocation will be promptly corrected so as to not benefit any one client over another; and - Record keeping: Full documentation is retained for all allocations and retained for a period of at least five years from the date of the transaction.
+- Timely allocation: Allocation will be made promptly between each client account; - Fair allocation: All clients should receive the same executed price or a volume weighted average where there is a series of executions; - Re-allocation: Any errors in allocation will be promptly corrected so as to not benefit any one client over another; and - Record keeping: Full documentation is retained for all allocations, particularly in situations where the Firm's usual policy is not followed.
+These records are retained for a period of at least five years from the date of the transaction.

 Whilst the Firm is authorised to deal on its own account as principal, it does not typically take custody of financial instruments on its principal book to work the client orders, before passing the completed order onto the client.
-Should this be required and agreed with the client, KNG will do so in a way that is fair to the client with any conflicts of interest managed appropriately.
+Should this be required and agreed with the client, KNG is permitted to do so provided it is done in a way that is fair to the client with any conflicts of interest managed appropriately.